kvietmeier/Terraform/vastdata/cluster_full/README.md

+# VAST Data Cluster Demo/POC Setup

-# Full End-to-End Configuration of a VAST Data Cluster from Scratch
+## Full End-to-End Configuration of a VAST Data Cluster from Scratch

-This folder will always have the latest working version using recent Providers.

-### VAST Data Cluster Demo/POC Setup
+---
+---

+### Introduction

 This project contains Terraform a configuration to automate the setup of a complete VAST Data cluster suitable for **demo or proof-of-concept (POC)** scenarios.
 The configuration includes: